strongdm/azure-lab-in-a-box/README.md

 # StrongDM Lab in a Box for Azure
-> [!CAUTION]
+> [!Warning]
-> This is currently work in progress and could be broken at any time.
+> While we will attempt to keep tagged versions "working", there are a lot of improvements being shipped.
-> We will attempt to keep tagged versions "working"
+> Update with caution :)

 This repository contains a set of modules that enable the user to deploy a quick lab to evaluate StrongDM capabilities, including